 Both Virtual and Augmented Reality are increasingly becoming accessible to the major markets with the cost of development and the purchase of equipment now affordable to most companies.
+Virtual reality companies as set to be the next big thing.

 Thanks to Oculus Rift and other products, VR and AR are finding their place in the mainstream market place.
 And from virtual meetings, virtual walkthroughs and new methods of prototyping, they have the potential to take the business world by storm.